Agia Dynami Church, Athens

 Agia Dynami (means St Power in greek) is dedicated to the birth of Virgin Mary and according the the legend Agia Dynami was the protector of the pregnants that were going there to pray.

-Although tiny the church is always busy with people that go there to light a candle.
+Although tiny the church is always busy with local people that go there to light a candle, especially in the mornings.
 I tried to learn more about the church from the priest but he wasn’t in good mood, he may thought “what does the tourist want from me now?”
 But it was funny when I stayed inside for a while to take a picture (nothing special anyway to see, check pic 4) he stood next to me, so I went out again and he followed me!
 Come on father, we are here for VT after all :)

 This small church in the centre of Athens is incredible.
 It is under the Ministry of Education and Religion, in Mitropoleos street, squeezed between the pillars.